OSHAA 30-Hours Professional Diploma in Wildlife Rehabilitation

 • Collaborate effectively with veterinary professionals for advanced care

-• Understand species-specific dietary requirements and feeding schedules
+• Understand species-specific dietary needs and feeding requirements

-• Prepare appropriate food and hydration plans for different life stages
+• Prepare feeding and hydration plans for different life stages and conditions

-• Monitor weight, hydration status, and feeding response accurately
+• Monitor weight, hydration, and response to feeding accurately

-• Manage feeding in animals with special needs or recovering from trauma
+• Manage nutrition for animals recovering from trauma or with special needs

-• Recognise signs of stress and behavioural abnormalities in wildlife
+• Recognise signs of stress and abnormal behaviour in wildlife

-• Understand how captivity affects behaviour and recovery
+• Understand the impact of captivity on behaviour and recovery

 • Apply stress-reduction strategies in handling and enclosure design

-• Promote natural behaviours to support successful rehabilitation
+• Promote natural behaviours to support rehabilitation success

 • Create safe and species-appropriate rehabilitation enclosures